Vokerlee/assembler-x86-64-hacking/1. Inrerrupt, ramka and radix translator/README.md

 ## Ramka

 The first program to train writing assembler code is `ramka.asm`.
-It uses videomemoty to paint the ramka.
+It uses videomemory to paint the ramka.
 <img src="Ramka//ramka.png" alt="drawing" width="600"/>

 ## Radix translator